Leo Grillo: Career

-Humanitarianism
+Animal advocacy and shelter

 Grillo and his staff of seventy care for more than 1,500 previously abandoned and abused animals on a daily basis at the D.E.L.T.A.
 Rescue sanctuary in Glendale, California.
 According to tax documents, Grillo takes no salary to run the 150-acre No-Kill refuge.
 Grillo founded Horse Rescue of America in 1988.

 In 2008, Grillo created "Animals on the Edge," a global project that allows animals from other nations to benefit from Grillo's initiatives.
 Grillo co-conceived with wildlife photographer and author Chris Weston a book by the same name.
 The book identifies those animals currently living on the frontline of extinction.

+Discrimination lawsuit and alleged kidnapping conspiracy

+In 2024 a Los Angeles court ruled against D.E.L.T.A.
+Rescue in a wrongful dismissal and employment discrimination case.
+In a deposition Grillo made a number of statements referring to the plaintiff as a “lettuce picker” and a “bimbo” and making statements such as “I don’t speak Mexican.”
+D.E.L.T.A.
+Rescue was unsuccessful in suppressing the statements from the trial evidence.
+The court assessed $6.7 million in damages to the plaintiff.
+In 2025, D.E.L.T.A.
+Rescue filed for Chapter 11 bankruptcy protection as it contested the ruling.

+In March 2026, Leo Grillo was arrested and accused by the Federal Bureau of Investigation of paying for the kidnapping of the plaintiff in the civil case to avoid paying her.
+Grillo plead "not guilty" to the charges.
+He was remanded, and his subsequent request for bail was denied.
+As of July 2026 Grillo is detained in the Metropolitan Detention Center, Los Angeles.

+With Grillo jailed, the bankruptcy court in June 2026 approved a compromise settlement between D.E.L.T.A.
+Rescue's court-appointed trustee and former employee paying her $5.6 million.

 Family

 Grillo is the father of Meguire Elizabeth Grillo and Erica Lee Grillo.